ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 2.2 State Object

-A State Object is an item which can be exchanged between counterparties to an agreement, whose state the counterparties have agreed on and which is defined in an agreement.
+A State Object is an item that can be exchanged between counterparties to an agreement, whose state the counterparties have agreed on and which is defined in an agreement.
 In the context of this standard, a State Object is assumed to be a document derived from an agreement and representing a specific state of either an asset, a product offering or a service offering transacted between counterparties.

 Examples include but are not limited to a
 * Quote